BaidikDoesNotCode/stock-tracker/README.md

-# Stock Tracker — New Arrivals Detector 📦
+# Diecast Stock Tracker

-A **100% free, automated new-product detector** — watches e-commerce listing pages and emails you the moment anything new is added.
+A **100% free, automated new-product detector** , watches e-commerce listing pages and emails you the moment anything new is added.

-No paid APIs.
-No cloud subscriptions.
-Just GitHub Actions + Gmail.
+works directly from github actions.

 ---